-Herzog is intrigued by the outsider, the exile, the obsessive.
+Herzog is intrigued by the extreme.
 Whether it’s an infuriatingly naïve young American who goes off to live alongside grizzly bears in Alaska (the man called them his “friends” until one of them ate him and his girlfriend), a Death Row executioner or a legendary hacker, Herzog’s genius is in teasing the humanity out of people (yes, it frequently has to be teased out).
 They drop the act, they open up to him.
-Nothing and no one is too strange for our Werner: humanity is merely the riddle he is trying to crack.
+Nothing and no one is too strange for our Werner: humanity is the riddle he is trying to crack.

 His documentary Encounters at the End of the World features quite possibly the most heartbreaking scene I have ever seen.
 It shows, ahem, a suicidal penguin in Antarctica.
 Herzog is sitting and talking to a scientist about whether penguins can go insane.
 A group of penguins are heading to the sea when one of them stops, pauses, throws its flippers up in despair (so to speak) and then makes a mad, doomed dash for the interior.
 Now I am not given over to anthropomorphism but even the scientist was at a loss to explain it.
 I freely blubbered at the sight of such a sad and powerful spectacle: it was infinitely more touching than any of Disney’s emotional bludgeonings.
 Incidentally, by far the saddest cartoon I have ever seen also involved a penguin.
 J knew it from her childhood (it was made in Soviet times) and showed it to me one tipsy Saturday evening.
-After it was over (10 agonizing minutes) I remarked it was a wonder that more Soviet children didn’t hurl themselves off their balconies: it was utterly devastating (though beautiful nonetheless).
+After 10 agonizing minutes, I remarked it was a wonder that more Soviet children didn’t hurl themselves off their balconies after experiencing such devastatingly sad stories.

-A childhood hero of mine, Carl Sagan (I was pleasantly astonished when G told me she knew him and loved his work), was part of the team behind the Voyager spacecraft program in the 1970s.
+A childhood hero of mine, Carl Sagan (I was pleasantly surprised when G told me she knew him, loved him), was part of the team behind the Voyager spacecraft program in the 1970s.
 A 12-inch gold-plated phonograph was attached to the craft that combined, within its painfully limited storage space, a selection of human music (Chuck Berry, Beethoven, Senegalese percussion, etc.), knowledge (scientific formulae and diagrams, how to say hello in 55 languages, where to find earth, etc.) and sounds (thunder, wind, frogs, trains, etc.).
 There was even a photo of a supermarket.
 The idea was almost unbearably lovely in its groovy naivety: the disc was a friendly greeting to any alien that might intercept it (and have the necessary appendages to put the needle to the groove).